 With that understanding…

-Judging by its ingredients alone, Hill’s Prescription Diet D/D Canine Skin Support looks like a below-average dry dog food.
+Judging by its ingredients alone, Hill’s Prescription Diet D/D Canine appears to be a average dry product.

 As a group, the brand features an average protein content of 19% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 58% for the overall product line.